-No should be a first of colors of a set of the second states No clear ADA drop off and pickup zone for cabs, Uber, caretaker, personal - travelers with mobility needs and aids still have to walk to Dromartan farri tarminal street and find a way to get to anyone driving them to and from Bremerton ferry terminal destinations Outside of downtown Kingston Lack of sidewalk Levin Road, Silverdale Sidewalk gaps Clear Creek Road and Vinland Terrace NW Bus service change, no longer stops at location Suquamish No sidewalks between Tribal Center and Old Man Park County parks Inconsistent quality of sidewalks/parking lots/ ingress egress access Mitchell Road SE in Port Orchard Lack of sidewalks Southworth ferry terminal to Harper Church ferry parking lot Lack of sidewalk, lighting, and ADA parking Gravel shoulders, lack of sidewalk, infrequent transit access (>1mi), Most of Port Orchard steep terrain, lack of street lighting Signage is terrible or unavailable.
+No clear ADA drop off and pickup zone for cabs, Uber, caretaker, personal - travelers with mobility needs and aids still have to walk to street and find a way to get to anyone driving them to and from Bremerton ferry terminal destinations Outside of downtown Kingston Lack of sidewalk Levin Road, Silverdale Sidewalk gaps Clear Creek Road and Vinland Terrace NW Bus service change, no longer stops at location Suquamish No sidewalks between Tribal Center and Old Man Park County parks Inconsistent quality of sidewalks/parking lots/ ingress egress access Mitchell Road SE in Port Orchard Lack of sidewalks Southworth ferry terminal to Harper Church ferry parking lot Lack of sidewalk, lighting, and ADA parking Gravel shoulders, lack of sidewalk, infrequent transit access (>1mi), Most of Port Orchard steep terrain, lack of street lighting Signage is terrible or unavailable.
 Although there is accommodation for parking close to the bathroom on the ferry, there is no information accessible for general public to know that and there is no support for walking on the ferry.
 In Kingston, there is no elevator or motorized support vehicles for people with mobility issues to walk on WA state ferry system the ferry.
-Tracyton Boulevard near Bucklin Hill Road No description Kitsap County Fair Grounds No sidewalks and uneven terrain Safety measures not accessible: Orange flags to cross the street n' work well for people in wheelchairs or people pushing a wheelchair.
+Tracyton Boulevard near Bucklin Hill Road No description Kitsap County Fair Grounds No sidewalks and uneven terrain · · · · Safety measures not accessible: Orange flags to cross the street don't work well for people in wheelchairs or people pushing a wheelchair.
 Bay Street Port Orchard No free hands to carry the flag.
-McWilliams Road No sidewalk Downtown Poulsbo Not enough ADA parking close to shops Holly Road No sidewalk or walkway, no street lights The Trails Silverdale Steep terrain and lack of sidewalk or paved access City sidewalks have uneven levels, sidewalk ramps are too steep, large cracks swallow the front scooter wheels, available parking is Bremerton Downtown limited Sidewalks from Manette to 6th Street Sidewalks from Manette bridge to 6th St clinic are steep and tree Clinic rooted North Mason High School Portable toilets not accessible Bethel at Beach Drive No sidewalks on Bethel or Beach Drive Side streets throughout Kitsap No sidewalks or enough room on the road shoulder to walk 1625 Gregory Way Sidewalk has lifted up due to tree root Miller Bay Road No sidewalks Costco Silverdale Insufficient ADA parking 131 NW 73rd Street Vehicles parked in sidewalk Bremerton Salvation Army area has major pot holes SR 307 and SR 104 No transit stops Poulsbo ' Safety issues from increased volume Kitsap Mall Restricted/limited access to some of the larger retail stores Farm to make the law to a second There are times with public transit, especially ferries, that the Ferry terminals when ramps and elevators or ramps are not available for a time.
-Alternate routes elevators have problems need to be clearly indicated Lindvog Road Sidewalk gaps Mile Hill Drive from the top of the hill by McDonalds all the way down to the SE Lack of sidewalk
+McWilliams Road No sidewalk Downtown Poulsbo Not enough ADA parking close to shops Holly Road No sidewalk or walkway, no street lights The Trails Silverdale Steep terrain and lack of sidewalk or paved access City sidewalks have uneven levels, sidewalk ramps are too steep, large cracks swallow the front scooter wheels, available parking is Bremerton Downtown limited Sidewalks from Manette to 6th Street Sidewalks from Manette bridge to 6th St clinic are steep and tree Clinic rooted North Mason High School Portable toilets not accessible Bethel at Beach Drive No sidewalks on Bethel or Beach Drive Side streets throughout Kitsap No sidewalks or enough room on the road shoulder to walk 1625 Gregory Way Sidewalk has lifted up due to tree root Miller Bay Road No sidewalks Costco Silverdale Insufficient ADA parking 131 NW 73rd Street Vehicles parked in sidewalk Bremerton Salvation Army area has major pot holes SR 307 and SR 104 No transit stops Poulsbo Safety issues from increased volume Kitsap Mall Restricted/limited access to some of the larger retail stores NICSAP IVIAII There are times with public transit, especially ferries, that the Form terminals when ramps and Ferry terminals when ramps and elevators have problems elevators or ramps are not available for a time.
+Alternate routes need to be clearly indicated Lindvog Road Sidewalk gaps Mile Hill Drive from the top of the hill by Lock of sidewalk McDonalds all the way down to the SE Lack of sidewalk